akamai/cli-property-manager/docs/api.md

 <a name="DevOps+setDefaultProject"></a>

 ### devOps.setDefaultProject(projectName)
-Sets the default project in devopsSettings.json
+Sets the default pipeline in devopsSettings.json

 **Kind**: instance method of [<code>DevOps</code>](#DevOps)